 The MRM library is an implementation of the MRM feature that:

 - Synchronizes time between group members on the network

 - Retrieves and decodes audio content from music service providers

-- Manages the propagation of audio content between master and slave devices in the group
+- Manages the propagation of audio content between primary and secondary devices in the group

 - Passes timestamped audio sample buffers to group members

 The primary device is responsible for maintaining a connection with Alexa and propagating content across the local network to members of the group.
 It also determines when synchronized content should be rendered across group members.
 The secondary device is responsible for connecting to the primary device.
 The primary device is defined by Alexa, and primary/secondaryAlexa interactions are handled by the MRM library.

 This diagram illustrates MRM integration into the AVS software stack:

 The AVS client accesses the MRM client library using the WHA class.
 Six delegate classes must be implemented before using the WHA class: